tgtiburon/portfolio/README.md

       8. I created links to outside sites such as Linkedin that open in a new tab.

       9. I turned my resume into an interactive web page.
 ---

-## Screenshot of portfolio in action
+## Screenshot
   ![](portfolio.PNG)

 ---
   ## Credits

-      1. Ellie Gendreau for the artwork.
+      1. Ellie Gendreau for the artwork!